 While it is impossible for one person or one company to solve this immense problem, there are opportunities to make a major difference.

-WorldWise Tutoring has created a “Student Sponsorship” program so that individuals, families, and organizations can make affordable sponsorships to fund the academic support of students from low-income neighborhoods during these challenging times.
-The funds will pay for the private tutors who will work with the students nominated by schools and organizations that can attest to the students’ dedication and promise.
+WorldWise Tutoring has created a “Student Sponsorship” program so that organizations and businesses can sponsor low-income minority students in exchange for feel-good marketing.
+The funds will pay for various marketing opportunities for the contributing organization/business, as well as for the private tutors who will work with the nominated and selected students.
 During the sessions, the tutors will focus on assisting the student with academics and test prep, while also teaching them the underlying learning and life skills so that the student can excel in all classes, in college, in their careers, and beyond.
 These include essential skills such as planning and prioritizing, time management, focus, creative problem solving, innovation, advocacy, and emotional intelligence.

 By providing our youth with the tools to grow into successful contributing members of society, we are making the monumental changes our world so desperately needs.